matheushjs/ElfPSP_ParallelABC/README.md

 Configuring Internal Parameters
 ---

-The program has a number of internal parameters (macros) that can be configured upon compilation.
-All the parameters can be checked in the file `src/config.h`.
+The program has a number of internal parameters (macros) that can be configured.
+All the parameters can be changed in the file [configuration.yml](configuration.yml); each parameters is also described in such file.

 For example, the default number of bees in the colony is 250, but say you want to change it to 1000.
-You can do it by running:
+You can do it by setting in the [configuration.yml](configuration.yml):

 ```
-make clean
-make DEFS="-D COLONY_SIZE=1000"
+COLONY_SIZE: 1000
 ```

-which will pass the "-D COLONY_SIZE=1000" flag to `gcc`; the "-D" option defines macros on command line.
-Note that `make clean` should be called before, or Makefile might claim that "all files are up to date" and won't build anything at all.
+Although the file has YAML extension, it can't be restructured as any YAML file.
+Please, only change the values within this file, without reordering the parameters or adding newlines; the program might not recognize the file contents depending on how it is changed.

+Some parameters, such as HP_CHAIN, can also be passed as argument to the program.
+Arguments have precedence over what is within the [configuration.yml](configuration.yml) file.